Tropical Track & Forecast

 ...MONSOON TROUGH/ITCZ...

-where latest scatterometer data indicates that it transitions to
+to near 09N18W, where latest scatterometer data indicates the

-moderate to strong convection is within 120 nm north of the ITCZ
+moderate to isolated strong convection is seen within 120 nm north

 ...GULF OF MEXICO...